davidhodge931/ggblanket/README.md

 The primary objective of the package is to **make beautiful {ggplot2}
 visualisation simpler**.

-With this objective in mind, the ggblanket package:
+With this in mind, the {ggblanket} package:

 -   uses quick functions that wrap around a single geom
 -   merges col and fill aesthetics into a single col aesthetic